Car Accident Lawyers | Serious Injury & Wrongful Death

-If you or a loved one have been in a car accident, please contact our Philadelphia car accident lawyers using the form below or by calling my office at 215-931-2634 for a free, confidential consultation.
+If you or a loved one have been in a car accident, please contact our Philadelphia car accident lawyers using the form below for a free, confidential consultation.

 We represent clients across Pennsylvania, focusing our car accident law practice on Philadelphia, Montgomery, Bucks, Delaware, Chester, and Lancaster counties.
 In New Jersey, we focus on Camden, Burlington, Glouchester, Salem, Mercer, Ocean, and Atlantic Counties.
 In Delaware, we focus on New Castle and Kent counties.

 You can also read some of my car accident blog posts, such as:

 - Driverless Cars And Crashworthiness Under The Common Law